-Curtain Fabric Types:
+Curtain Material Types:

-If you’re looking to block sunlight in a bright bedroom or provide privacy in your living room, choose cotton curtains with a tight weave, or opt for a cotton panel with lining.
+If you’re looking to block sunlight in a bright bedroom or provide privacy in your living room, choose cotton curtains with a tight weave, or opt for a lined cotton panel.
 If you prefer your room to have a light, airy feel, go for sheer cotton curtains.
 Cotton curtains cast gently filtered light in any space and are easy to care for, making them a great choice for your little ones’ rooms.

 Silk curtains are heavier than curtains made from other materials and drape well, offering a romantic look that’s ideal for bedrooms or formal dining rooms.
-Keep in mind that silk fabrics are dry clean only, making this material a more time-consuming option when it comes to laundering.
-If you’re hanging silk curtains in rooms that receive a lot of natural light, protect your investment by using window shades or a lighter-colored panel for lining, as silk is very susceptible to sun damage.
+Keep in mind that silk is dry clean only, which makes laundering these types of curtains more time consuming.
+If you’re hanging silk curtains in rooms that receive a lot of natural light, protect your investment by using window shades or lighter-colored panels for lining, as silk is very susceptible to sun damage.

 Velvet is a heavy fabric that keeps out the cold, making these window treatments ideal insulators for homes with drafty windows.
 Thanks to their thickness, velvet curtains provide extra privacy and help to block sounds and light.

-Lace is a very sheer fabric, allowing curtains of this material to diffuse natural light and offer an open, airy feel.
+Lace is a very sheer fabric, so curtains made from this material tend to diffuse natural light and offer an open, airy feel.
 Use lace curtains to add a romantic touch to your traditionally styled dining room, or hang them over French doors to provide some privacy without totally blocking your source of outdoor sunlight.

 Lace curtains are typically available in neutral shades, such as white, ivory, and ecru, so they’re easy to coordinate with any color scheme in your room.
 Depending on the construction of lace curtains, they may be dry clean only or machine-washable.
 Always check care labels for specific laundering instructions.